wippyai/local/readme.md

 2. Open Account → API Keys
 3. Click Create API Key, give it a name, and optionally set a credit limit

-> You can configure Wippy to work with Anthropic, OpenAI directly, as well use local models.
+> Wippy supports configuration for Anthropic, OpenAI, and local models.

 ## Features